pypa/packaging.python.org/source/overview.rst

 * `zipapp <https://docs.python.org/3/library/zipapp.html>`_ (does not help manage dependencies, requires Python 3.5+)
 * `shiv <https://github.com/linkedin/shiv#shiv>`_ (requires Python 3)

+.. note:: Of all the approaches here, depending on a pre-installed
+          Python relies the most on the target environment.
+Of course, this also makes for the smallest package, as small as single-digit megabytes, or even kilobytes.

+          In general, decreasing the dependency on the target system increases the size of our package, so the solutions here are roughly arranged by increasing size of output.

 .. _depending-on-a-new-python:

 Depending on a new Python ecosystem